KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 <figcaption><em>Transmissive sphere with varying index of refraction.
 From left to right: 1.1, 1.5, 1.9.</em></figcaption>
 </figure>

-## Absorption
+## Attenuation

-In literature, the absorption characteristic of a medium is usually given by the absorption coefficient σ<sub>a</sub>, the probability density that light is absorbed per unit distance traveled in the medium.
-It is a wavelength-dependent value, its unit is m<sup>-1</sup> and it's defined in the range [0, inf].
-The infinite range makes it unintuitive to control by users.
+The way in which a volumetric medium interacts with light, and therefore determines its appearance, is commonly specified by the attenuation coefficient σ<sub>t</sub> (also know as *extinction* coefficient).
+It is the probability density that a light interacts with a particle per unit distance traveled in the medium. σ<sub>t</sub> is a wavelength-dependent value.
+It's defined in the range [0, inf] with m<sup>-1</sup> as unit.

-To provide a convenient parameterization, this extension exposes two derived parameters: attenuation color and attenuation distance d (see [Properties](#Properties)).
-The relation between the two parameters and the absorption coefficient σ<sub>a</sub> is defined as

-σ<sub>a</sub> = -log(a) / d
+Possible interactions when a light photon hits a particle are absorption and scattering.
+Absorption removes the light energy from the photon and translates it to other forms of energy, e.g. heat.
+Scattering preserves the energy, but changes the direction of the light.
+Both act in wavelength-dependent manner.
+Based on these two possible events, the attenuation coefficient is defined as the sum of two other coefficients: the absorption coefficient and the scattering coefficient.

+σ<sub>t</sub> = σ<sub>a</sub> + σ<sub>s</sub>

 > **NOTE**<br>
-> In literature, the term *attenuation* is commonly associated with the effects of *absorption* **and** *scattering*.
-At this point, we only define it in terms of *absorption*.
-KHR_materials_sss adds the definitions to seamlessly transform its semantics into the full attenuation coefficient σ<sub>t</sub> = σ<sub>a</sub> + σ<sub>s</sub>.
+> This extension does not define the scattering part of the volumetric light transport.
+For all further definitions we assume the scattering coefficient σ<sub>s</sub> to be zero for all wavelength, and therefore: σ<sub>t</sub> = σ<sub>a</sub>

+The infinite range of the coefficient makes it rather unintuitive to control by users.
+To provide a convenient parameterization, this extension exposes two derived parameters: *attenuation color c<sub>a</sub>* and *attenuation distance d<sub>a</sub>* (see [Properties](#Properties)).
+The relation between the two parameters and the attenuation coefficient σ<sub>t</sub> is defined as

+σ<sub>t</sub> = -log(c<sub>a</sub>) / d<sub>a</sub>

-For rendering, we need integrating the absorption coefficient along a path of a certain length.
+For rendering, we are interested in the change of light when traversing the medium.
+So we need to integrate the attenuation coefficient along a path of a certain length.
 TODO: add image

-In a homogenous medium, σ<sub>a</sub> is constant, and we can compute the fraction of light (radiance) T(x) transmitted after traveling a distance x via Beer's law:
+In a homogenous medium, σ<sub>t</sub> is constant, and we can compute the fraction of light (radiance) transmitted after traveling a distance x via Beer's law:

 T(x) = e<sup>-σ<sub>a</sub>x</sup>

 where T is commonly referred to as *transmittance*.

-By replacing σ<sub>a</sub> in the previous equation with our parameters attenuation color and attenuation distance we get
+By replacing σ<sub>t</sub> in the previous equation with our parameters attenuation color and attenuation distance we get

-T(d) = e<sup>(-log(a) / d) * d</sup> = a
+T(d<sub>a</sub>) = e<sup>(-log(c<sub>a</sub>) / d<sub>a</sub>) * d<sub>a</sub></sup> = c<sub>a</sub>

-So, after traveling through the medium for the attenuation distance d we get attenuation color a.
+So, after traveling distance d<sub>a</sub> through the medium we get attenuation color c<sub>a</sub>.

 ## Base Color and Absorption